THE NIBBLE (TM) - Great Finds for Foodies (tm)

 July 2007

-Product Reviews / Main Nibbles / Desserts
+Product Reviews / Main Nibbles / Ice Cream & Sorbet

 Honey Ice Cream Recipes

-The Latest Buzz: Easy, Gourmet Ice Cream Recipes For Honey Lovers
+Easy, Gourmet Ice Cream Recipes For Honey Lovers

 July is National Ice Cream Month, but do you need an official reason to make a batch of fresh ice cream?
 It’s easy—and nothing tastes better than homemade ice cream fresh from the churn.
-These gourmet, honey-based ice creams taste so good, you’ll only have to make the first batch.
+These gourmet, honey-sweetened ice creams taste so good, you’ll only have to make the first batch.
 Then, family members will volunteer to take over, just to be able to have more!

-Honey-based ice cream tends to be extra rich and creamy due to its high concentration of sugar and lower freezing point.
+Honey ice cream tends to be extra rich and creamy due to its high concentration of sugar and lower freezing point.
 And since honey as a sweetener causes a lower glycemic rise than regular sugar, honey ice cream can be a better choice for those seeking to lower their sugar intake.*

 *In patients with type 2 diabetes, natural honey causes a significantly lower rise in blood sugar than either dextrose or sucrose.
 Within the broad category of honey, some honeys like Black Sage have a high fructose to glucose ratio, which cause an even lower rise.
 Consult with your healthcare provider.